Soil Mix Conundrum - Peat Moss vs Coconut Coir

 If you grow microgreens in a soil mix, you have two choices, peat moss or coconut coir.

-There are quite a few environmental, social, political, cost, renewability, and sustainability issues with peat moss and coconut coir.
-Those issues will be addressed in other articles because they are essential to understand, and deserve a whole article for discussion.
+Environmental, social, political, cost, renewability, and sustainability issues with peat moss and coconut coir exist.
+Those issues will be addressed in other articles because they are essential to understand and deserve a whole article for discussion.

 But for the sake of arguing over those matters right now, let's assume that all things are equal and look at the growing propensity of these two soil materials.